ninche21/retail-store-sample-app-2/terraform/ecs/default/README.md

 - The log groups pattern includes your ECS log groups (e.g., `retail-store-ecs*`)
 - The correct AWS account and regions are selected

+### Datadog Agent Configuration

+The Datadog Agent is configured with the following environment variables to ensure proper functionality:

+- `DD_SITE`: Set to "datadoghq.com" to specify the Datadog intake site
+- `DD_ENV`: Set to the environment name for proper tagging
+- `DD_SERVICE`: Set to the service name for unified service tagging
+- `DD_VERSION`: Set to the application version for version tracking
+- `DD_APM_DD_URL`: Set to "https://trace.agent.datadoghq.com" for APM trace collection
+- `DD_LOGS_CONFIG_USE_HTTP`: Set to "true" to enable HTTP log forwarding
+- `ECS_FARGATE`: Set to "true" to enable Fargate-specific metrics collection

+These settings ensure that logs, metrics, and traces are properly collected and sent to Datadog.

 ## Reference

 This section documents the variables and outputs of the Terraform configuration.